 c.
 Permanent sanctions may be imposed after a court decision is reached.

 d.
 The due process procedures and guidelines outlined in this Code must be followed in any process in which permanent sanctions or additional University sanctions may be imposed.

-D. Possible Actions Against Administrators, Staff, or Faculty

-A hearing committee may recommend sanctions against administrators, staff, or faculty members as permitted in PPM Section 9-14, Disciplinary Actions.
+D. Remedy of Students: General Considerations

+Subject to the concerns of academic freedom applicable in grading cases (see E1 below), if the hearing committee finds that the imposition of a sanction or other adverse institutional action is not justified, based on the greater weight of the evidence, it shall have the power to set aside the sanction or decision and to fashion an appropriate remedy.

-E. Academic Freedom Considerations No hearing committee may interfere with a faculty member's academic freedom to manage the learning process and grading evaluations within a particular course.
-Hearing committees may:
+E. Remedy of Students: Academic Freedom Considerations No hearing committee may interfere with a faculty member's academic freedom to manage the learning process and grading evaluations within a particular course.
+Hearing committees may take one or more of the following actions:

-1. Encourage the faculty member to alter a course sanction or to submit a change of grade;
+1. Encourage the faculty member to alter a course sanction and/or to submit a change of grade.

-2. Expunge the academic record; and/or
+2. Expunge relevant elements (courses etc.) of the student’s academic record.

-3. Authorize a student to retake a particular course or designated equivalent at no additional charge.
+3. Authorize a student to retake a particular course(s) or designated equivalent at no additional charge.

+4. Authorize the refund of tuition and/or full/partial student fees for a particular course(s).

+5. Waive relevant course(s) as requirements or prerequisites in the individual’s academic program.

 In cases in which the hearing committee determines that the charge of academic dishonesty has not been proven, the faculty member shall rescind any reduced grade for academic dishonesty and shall evaluate and grade the student's performance in the course, examination, or academic assignment without consideration of the charge of academic dishonesty.

-F. Other Remedies

-Subject to the concerns of academic freedom applicable in grading cases, if the committee finds that the imposition of a sanction or other adverse institutional action is not justified by the information, it shall have the power to set aside the sanction or decision and to fashion an appropriate remedy.

-XIII.
-AMENDMENTS
+X. AMENDMENTS

-A. Amendments to this Code may be proposed by the Board of Trustees, the President of the University, the Vice President for Student Affairs, the Provost, the Due Process Officer, the Faculty Senate, the WSUSA Student Senate, or by written petition of not less than 250 members of the University community.
+A. Amendments to this Code may be proposed by the Board of Trustees, the President of the University, the Vice President for Student Affairs, the Provost, the Due Process Officer, the Faculty Senate, the WSUSA Student Senate, or by written petition of not less than two hundred and fifty (250) members of the University community.

 B. Proposed amendments shall be submitted to the Admissions, Standards, and Student Affairs (ASSA) Committee.
-The ASSA Committee shall, within 60 working days of receiving amendment(s), publish notice of the same and solicit comment from the members of the University community via open hearings.
+The ASSA Committee shall, within sixty (60) working days of receiving amendment(s), publish notice of the same and solicit comment from the members of the University community via open hearings.
 Following these activities, the ASSA Committee shall transmit the proposed amendment(s) to the WSUSA Student Senate.

 C. The WSUSA Student Senate shall consider the proposed amendment(s) and return its findings to the ASSA Committee within 60 working days.
 The ASSA Committee, at this point, has the responsibility to attempt to reconcile different versions of the amendment(s).